River Greta (Lune)

 The River Greta is a river flowing through Lancashire and North Yorkshire in the north of England.

 The river is formed by the confluence of the River Twiss and the River Doe at Ingleton.

-From Ingleton, the Greta travels westwards through Burton-in-Lonsdale and, over the border in Lancashire, Cantsfield and Wrayton, passing Thurland Castle, where the Greta flows into the River Lune.
+From Ingleton, the Greta travels westward through Burton-in-Lonsdale and, over the border in Lancashire, Cantsfield and Wrayton, passing Thurland Castle, where the Greta flows into the River Lune.